(Project: https://statsclassic.foldingathome.org/project?p=16805. I pasted the text into the image.)

 === Caveats ===

-Depending on the setting (Light/Medium/Full), your computer can get quite hot.
+Depending on the setting (Light/Medium/Full) of FAHcontrol, your computer can get quite hot.
 The older one of my computers does 24 hours/day folding in a cool room in the basement.
 It consumes a power of 26 Watts.
 The F@H setting is “Full”.
-It’s a fan-less mini computer, so no tear&wear of a fan needs to be considered.
+It’s a fan-less mini computer, so no tear&wear of an internal fan needs to be considered.
 But there is an external fan.
 The computer won’t get damaged by the heat, because it adapts the CPU clock frequency in a way which doesn’t let it get too hot.
 In winter it won’t reach maximum temperature anyway.
 But in summer its temperature limits will get tested, even though the ambient temperature will stay below the 50°C maximum.
 So I added an external fan (14W).
 My other computer is a laptop computer.
 I chose the “Light” setting (which means that the GPU will not be used for folding).

 Super contributors use gaming computers with powerful CPUs and GPUs.
 And some show off impressive cooling machinery.
 Those gamers know what they are doing and can run F@H with maximum performance.

 === Smartphones ===

 F@H does not run on smartphones, but there is a project for such devices.
 The Vodaphone “DreamLab” is a proprietary app.
 Of course it only runs during charging.
 I recommend to read the privacy statement.